jan-martinek/me/hugo/content/archive/wpub-reaction/index.md

 ## EPUB, WPUB, and next-book

-In very broads strokes, though please shout “objection!” if you see any error in my thinking (and then ping me on twitter maybe).
+I draw the comparison in very broads strokes, please shout “objection!” if you see any error in my thinking (and then ping me on twitter maybe, if you are not in a hearing distance).

 ![](./comparison.svg)